tnordstrom/python/README.md

 MusicPlayer.py

-- A tkinter app used to populate a database with a music file directory tree, allows for music collection navigation and play.
+- A tkinter app used to populate a database with a music file directory tree, allows for music collection navigation and playing.

 SpeedTypingTest.py